kevh182/send_it_to_tty2rpi/README.md

+### Overview
-"send it to tty2rpi" is an extension app for use with [ojaksch's (aka RealLarry) MiSTer tty2rpi project](https://github.com/ojaksch/MiSTer_tty2rpi).
-More information can be found on the [discussion page for tty2rpi](https://misterfpga.org/viewtopic.php?t=5437) on the [MiSTer FPGA Forum](https://misterfpga.org)
+"send it to tty2rpi" is an extension app for use with [ojaksch's (aka RealLarry) "MiSTer tty2rpi" project](https://github.com/ojaksch/MiSTer_tty2rpi).
+More information on this project be found on the [discussion page for tty2rpi](https://misterfpga.org/viewtopic.php?t=5437) on the [MiSTer FPGA Forum](https://misterfpga.org).